 The four main trails are Augustyn Springs Trail, Parrish Highlands Trail, Pickerel/Person ATV Trail, and White Lake ATV Trail.

 Augustyn Springs Trailis located in the northeastern part of Langlade County.
 Augustyn Springs Trail is 21 miles in length entirely owned by Langlade County.
 The trail is very scenic and is located in a large block of northern hardwoods.
 It has rolling to very hilly terrain.
 This trail has some rockiness, and during wet periods has some water holes.
 This two-way trail travels on old logging roads which are also open to other recreationalists.
 This trail is in an area containing many other wood trails.
 There is a parking lot, restrooms, ATV ramp, and ATV wash station which is located on Highway A, 8 miles northeast of Neva from Highway 45.

 Parrish Highland Trail is located in the northwestern part of Langlade County.
 This trail system has 50 miles of scenic terrain that traverses glacial moraines, upland hardwoods, cedar swamps, and small rivers and lakes.
 The terrain is rolling to very hilly.
 This trail links up with the Lincoln and Oneida County ATV trail system.
 This two-way trail travels on old logging roads which are also open to other recreationalists.
 There are three parking/access points.
 They are on Highway Q, at the Oneida/Langlade County Line; Highway H, 2 miles south of Highway 17 and Q; and Highway T, 3 miles west of Highway 45, Summit Lake.
 The Highway T location has an ATV washing station, restrooms, and ATV ramp.

 Pickerel/Pearson ATV Trail is located in the northeastern part of Langlade County, between Post Lake and Pickerel.
-This 5 mile trail connects the Parrish/Highlands ATV trail, the Augustyn Springs ATV trail, and Forest County ATV Trail system.
+This 5-mile trail connects the Parrish/Highlands ATV trail, the Augustyn Springs ATV trail, and Forest County ATV Trail System.
 The trail runs on either side of Rolling Stone Lake and along the east side of Pickerel Lake through county forest land and over to Upper and Lower Post Lake.
-Pickerel/Pearson Trail offers picturesque scenery by these lakes, river, and county forest land; even though, most of the trail is on roadways.
+Pickerel/Pearson Trail offers picturesque scenery by these lakes, rivers, and county forest land; even though, most of the trail is on roadways.